lgsvl/PythonAPI/README.md

     # install in development mode
     pip3 install --user -e .

-    # only required when running the examples and unit tests
-    export PYTHONPATH=$PWD

 # Examples

 Look into `quickstart` and `examples` folders for simple usages.
 To run these